elmar8287/leaderboard/README.md

 Tasks to do:

 - Project 1: basic page structure.
-- Project 2: send and receive data from API.
+- Project 2: send and receive data from API. 📌(current)
 - Project 3: final touches.

 ## Live demo